All the Changes to the Child Tax Credit This Year

 This story is part of Taxes 2023, CNET's coverage of the best tax software, tax tips and everything else you need to file your return and track your refund.

-The child tax credit is one of the biggest tax breaks available to families in the US.
-Enacted in 1997, it can provide parents with thousands of dollars for each eligible child.
+The American Rescue Plan greatly increased the federal child tax credit last year, providing parents with hundreds of dollars more for each eligible child.

-To offset COVID-19's economic impact, the American Rescue Plan Act greatly increased how much families claiming the credit could receive from their 2021 return.
-The law also broadened the age of eligible dependents and introduced advance monthly payments of up to $300.

-It also made the entire credit refundable so even families that paid little or no federal income tax could receive money.
+It also broadened the age of eligible dependents, introduced advance monthly payments and allowed families that paid little or no federal income tax to receive money.

-But those enhancements have expired, and child tax credit benefits (and requirements) have largely returned to their pre-pandemic standards.
+But those enhancements have expired, and the criteria and benefits for the child tax credit have largely returned to their pre-pandemic standards.

 For more tax tips, find out when you can expect your refund, and get the lowdown on some surprising deductions.